hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/dotnet.md

 ### Hasura Actions

 We can integrate this endpoint into Hasura and generate the code using [Hasura Actions](https://hasura.io/docs/latest/actions/index/).
-In the Actions tab on the Hasura Console we will set up a custom login function
+In the Actions tab on the Hasura Console, we will set up a custom login function

 ```graphql